 Industrial counting scales typically means that the item is built tough to handle the work load that a warehouse might throw at it.
 A good example of an industrial counting scale is the Pennsylvania 7600 series or the A&D FC-i series.
 All Pennsylvania Scale counting scales feature heavy duty cast construction, premium load cells, and bright LED display.
 Utilizing the PLUS+ series Main Board technology, these products are designed to be user-friendly and highly productive, provide long accurate service.
 Pennsylvania Counting and Weighing scales and indicators are intentionally clean by design.
 These 7000 Series products feature 1:16 million internal counts, with 10,000 displayed weight graduations.
+Some of these are easier to consider as portable than others.
+That depends greatly on the power source and actual physical weight of the scale.
 In our opinion, A&D builds a really good counting scale as well.
 In fact we have offered the FC-20K to our rental customers for years decades.

 One of the real interesting events that takes place every year is the challenge that a business faces when it comes to purchasing a scale to count parts on.
 As a business you really have several choices.
 You can purchase a scale from a material handling catalog.
 You can purchase a lower cost, mostly plastic electronic scale.
 Or you can buy a high end parts counter that we would refer to as "industrial tough".